muratk5n/thirdwave/en/README.md

 ---

-I prefer CSP but if political horse trading requires it, here's a way.
+I prefer CSP but if political horse trading requires it, here's a way for coal.

 Paper: "One of the most promising options for generating power from coal, whilst capturing at a minimum efficiency penalty CO2, is based